stripe/agent-toolkit/llm/token-billing/README.md

 Generic token metering for native AI SDKs with automatic Stripe billing integration.
 Track and bill token usage from OpenAI, Anthropic, and Google Gemini without any framework dependencies.

-## ⚠️ Private Preview Access Required
+## Private preview access required

 **Please note:** Stripe Billing for LLM Tokens is currently only available to organizations participating in the Billing for LLM Tokens Private Preview.
 If you do not have access and would like to request it, please visit:

 **[Request Access to Billing for LLM Tokens Private Preview](https://docs.stripe.com/billing/token-billing)**

-## Why Use Stripe Token Billing?
+## Why use Stripe Token Billing?

 - **Native SDK Support**: Works directly with native AI SDKs (OpenAI, Anthropic, Google)
 - **No Framework Required**: Direct integration without Vercel AI SDK or other frameworks